 Conflict of Interest: Governmental ethics rules vary based on employee status.
-If a position is a "public employee" under state law, then they are subject to conflicts rules, as the authority of their position confers the capacity to create unlawful financial gains.
-In every instance of a conflict of interest an employee must disclose the conflict and recuse themselves from the official action relating to the conflict.
-65 Pa.C.S. § 1103(j).

-Your position of Tax Compliance Specialist would meet the criteria described in the definition of a public employee because of your auditing and investigative duties impacting the determination of tax liability, which also creates a financial impact on the interests of any person.
-Accordingly, it is my recommendation that your position is considered a public employee under the Ethics Act, and our Code, and accordingly is subject to conflict of interest restrictions.
+If a position is a "public employee" under state law, then they are subject to conflicts rules.
+Your position of Co-Driver does not fall within any of the five categories described in the definition of a public employee.
+Co-Driver Environmental Services.
+Accordingly, it is my recommendation that your position is not considered a public employee under the Ethics Act, nor our Code, and accordingly is not subject to conflict of interest restrictions.